-If the current supply to the control unit is cut (battery disconnected), the control unit will have to be reprogrammed as the control unit memory will be erased.
+If the current supply to the control module is cut (battery disconnected), the control module will have to be re-programmed as its memory will be erased.

 Drive the car in each gear (first gear not necessary) for approximately 8 seconds.